anonymous9123/iccc-ndm/index.md

 ## Audio Generations

 Here, we present results of audio generations from the latent space.
 We sample a 64-dimensional Gaussian and give this latent code $$z$$ to our decoder, along with a class label $$c$$.
 This is supposed to allow us to generate a sound corresponding to that class label.
 However, listening to the obtained samples, we can say that this conditioning mechanism is not strong enough.
-Some samples that were generated from the class label corresponding to kicks actually sound like hihats.
-Therefore, generating samples by sampling the latent space seems not to be the good way to do.
+Indeed, some samples that were generated from the class label corresponding to kicks actually sound like hihats.
+Therefore, generating samples by sampling the prior seems not to be the good way to do.

 <table>
   <tr>